yasserhussain1110/BookTradingApp/README.md

 ## BookTrading App

 An app for trading books.
-Made as an FCC exercise.

 ## Prerequisites
 Make sure you have the following installed.